Security Testing for an Alexa Skill

 - 2.3.
 Skills with Account Linking

 - 2.4.
 Skills that allow unlocking or disarming

 2.1.
 Skills Hosted as Lambda functions

-Your Lambda function must ensure that requests are intended for your service, as discussed in the "Verifying that the Request is Intended for Your Service" section of Handling Requests Sent by Alexa.
+Your Lambda function must ensure that requests are intended for your service, as discussed in Verify that the request came from your skill.

 2.2.
 Skills hosted as web services on your own endpoint

 - The web service must present a valid, trusted certificate when the connection is established and must possess the corresponding private key.
 Amazon only trusts certificates that have been signed by an Amazon-approved certificate authority.

 - Self-signed certificates cannot be used for published skills.